compromise-evident/semiprime-training-data/README.md

 to use these false values to zero-in on the smaller factor as much as possible, and the last few digits will see brute force.
+In fact, this is where consensus of multiple models would be most useful.
+I'll build an ML.py version just for that too.

 <br>
 <br>